-I really loved the vegan, paleo Pie Crust recipe I made a couple weeks ago, and wondered if I could adapt it to make a killer Pizza Crust.
+I really loved the Pie Crust recipe I made a couple weeks ago, and wondered if I could adapt it to make an equally delectable Pizza Crust.

 For me, there has not been a great alternative to regular pizza crust – I love the way cauliflower pizza crust tastes, but it’s a pain to make, and some of the other recipes I’ve made – while tasty – haven’t held up well after a day in the fridge.

 I think what you’ll find with this recipe is that it’s very easy to throw together in the food processor, it rolls out without any trouble, and holds together beautifully without cracking.

 Once it’s baked, it holds your pizza toppings perfectly in place while you go from plate to mouth.
 You could try any variety of seasonings you like – this should get you started off right.

 Let me know if you have any questions, and please share your toppings and variations with me in the comments below so I can try them!

 Pizza Crust (gluten free, dairy free, nut free)